rantler/MoonPhaseClock/README.md

 # Moon Phase Clock

 Made for Adafruit Matrix Portal: displays current time, lunar phase and time of next moonrise/sunrise or moonset/sunset.
 Requires WiFi internet access.
-Uses IP geolocation if timezone and/or lat/lon not provided in `secrets.py`.
+Uses IP geolocation if UTC offset and/or lat/lon not provided in `secrets.py`.

 Written by Phil 'PaintYourDragon' Burgess for Adafruit Industries.
 MIT license, all text above must be included in any redistribution.